Tsung Tsin Association

 Letters to My Grandchildren : Memoirs of a Dragon Lady Vol.I

-- by Carol Wong
+- by Carol Williams-Wong

 Carol draws on her memory to recall her happy and carefree life growing up in Jamaica, studying and getting married in Canada and returning to Jamaica only to follow her destiny to become a Hakka Chinese Dragon Lady in Toronto.